 Ways to Add Emphasis in English

-Hi English learners!
+Hello English learners!
 Welcome to a new lesson.
-We will discuss different ways to add emphasis to your writings or speech.
+We will discuss different ways to add emphasis to your writing or speech.

 Here is the list: